Meet our Board of Directors

 Tim Hughes is the External Relations and Outreach Manager at TFAH.
 He works to connect with current and new strategic partners to mobilize advocates in support of TFAH’s priorities and manage efforts to engage elected officials, public health partners, and non-traditional partners on prevention priorities.
 Prior to joining TFAH, Tim worked at the Center for Community Oral Health Programs at the Ostrow School of Dentistry of the University of Southern California — a non-profit, community-based organization providing comprehensive dental services, including oral health promotion and prevention, to underserved communities across Southern and Central California where health disparities are the greatest.
 Mr. Hughes has a Master of Public Health degree from George Washington University with a concentration in physical activity, and a Bachelor of Science in Public Policy, Management and Planning from the University of Southern California.
 He is a runner, triathlete, and outdoor enthusiast.

-Sonie Kalidindi is a Director at PricewaterhouseCoopers LLP, a multinational professional services network.
-Sonie supports the dedicated government practice that helps federal, state & local and multilateral development agencies address complex business issues; manage risk; improve financial measures; and improve the overall quality, efficiency, and effectiveness of public service through disciplined program oversight.
-Sonie is an avid believer in the social and emotional benefits of incorporating physical activity such as running into our day to day lives.
+Sonie Kalidindi is a Managing Director at Guidehouse LLP ( formerly part of PwC network), a professional services firm.
+She supports the government practice that helps federal, state & local and multilateral development agencies address complex business issues; manage risk; improve financial measures; and improve the overall quality, efficiency, and effectiveness of public service through disciplined program oversight.
+She is an avid believer in the social and emotional benefits of incorporating physical activity such as running into our day to day lives.
 Through her positive experiences, Sonie always looks for opportunities to inspire others to incorporate physical activity.
-Sonie received her Master’s in Computer Science from George Mason University and currently resides in Fairfax, VA where her family is active in county level cross country programs.
+Sonie received her Master’s in Computer Science from George Mason University and currently resides in Fairfax, VA where her family is active in her boys’ school Crew program.Gerry Stevens-Kittner

 Gerry Stevens-Kittner serves as Beacon House’s Deputy/Development Director.
 He spent the first 25 years of his career as a lawyer and businessman in the telecommunications field.
 He became involved with Beacon House as a volunteer and Board member at its inception in 1991.
 He joined the staff of Beacon House as Development Director in May 2003 and became Deputy Director in May 2005.
 Gerry is a founding and current Board Member of the DC Alliance of Youth Advocates, a coalition of some 95 youth serving organizations that work for policies that better the lives of children and youth in the District.